japila-books/apache-spark-internals/docs/configuration-properties.md

 If enabled, <<spark.memory.offHeap.size, spark.memory.offHeap.size>> has to be memory:MemoryManager.md#tungstenMemoryMode[greater than 0].

 Used when MemoryManager is requested for memory:MemoryManager.md#tungstenMemoryMode[tungstenMemoryMode].

-== [[spark.shuffle.file.buffer]] spark.shuffle.file.buffer

-Size of the in-memory buffer for each shuffle file output stream, in KiB unless otherwise specified.
-These buffers reduce the number of disk seeks and system calls made in creating intermediate shuffle files.

-Default: `32k`

-Must be greater than `0` and less than or equal to `2097151` (`(Integer.MAX_VALUE - 15) / 1024`)

 == [[spark.shuffle.spill.batchSize]] spark.shuffle.spill.batchSize